Compact with Texans

 There are several routes by which students can voice concerns or informal complaints, and/or appeal administrative decisions in the Division of Student Affairs.
 These routes include the administration of a variety of assessments division-wide, the availability of various administrative appeals processes, and the practice of an open-door policy by all division administrators.

-Director for Student Affairs and other Division Administrators: Division leadership takes student concerns and complaints very seriously.
+Dean of Student Affairs and other Division Administrators: Division leadership takes student concerns and complaints very seriously.
 They respond, on average, within one to two working days of concerns or complaints regarding their respective administrative units.
 Students are informed of their right to take their concern or complaint further up the administrative hierarchy if they so wish.
 Student complaints are carefully tracked as a means of assessing unit effectiveness.
 Students are notified of decisions/follow-up either orally or in writing, depending on the situation.
 More general formal complaints are dealt with by the Director of Student Affairs.
 Complaints that do not fall under a particular committee's jurisdiction and/or procedures outlined in the Student Handbook are forwarded to the appropriate academic or administrative office for review and response.
 Every effort is made to make initial contact with a complainant within ten (10) working days.
 Responses will include a university contact responsible for reviewing the complaint and, in cases when an immediate solution is not possible, the process and timeline for complaint review and resolution.

 Assessment and Evaluation: Student Affairs is actively engaged in a system of departmental/divisional assessment that yields significant insight into the concerns and wishes of the student body.
 Student Affairs assesses the effectiveness of all of its departments on a rotating basis.
 Surveys run the gamut from the typical customer satisfaction survey to the National Survey of Student Engagement; various student needs surveys, and a Campus Life Survey.